 Let’s start by talking about what a dyno is.
 In a nutshell, the dyno is used to apply a load to the engine to replicate driving the car on the road.
 As well as being able to apply a load to the engine, the dyno will also be able to measure the torque being produced and from this, the engine power can be calculated.
 Depending on how smart or advanced the dyno is, it will also be able to log parameters such as boost pressure and air fuel ratio and provide the tuner with torque and power graphs that can be analysed after a run.
 From here we can make decisions on what elements in our tune to adjust.

 The advantage here to the tuner is that the dyno can provide instant and accurate feedback about the progress of their tune.
 A good dyno should be sensitive enough to show very small changes in torque, like the difference caused by alternator draw when the headlights switch on and off.
 This makes it easy to tell if we are going the right way with our tuning, and a proper load bearing dyno is essential to correctly calibrate elements such as ignition timing and cam control.

 I’ve just mentioned the term ‘load bearing’, and that deserves a little more explanation.
-There are two main classes of chassis dyno - Inetria dynos and load bearing dynos.
-An interia dyno is simply a drum or roller of a large and known mass.
-There is no power absorber module assoicated with these dynos and hence if you put your foot down on the throttle, the engine will accelerate.
+There are two main classes of chassis dyno - Inertia dynos and load bearing dynos.
+An inertia dyno is simply a drum or roller of a large and known mass.
+There is no power absorber module associated with these dynos and hence if you put your foot down on the throttle, the engine will accelerate.
 The dyno calculates engine power based on the mass of the roller and the rate of acceleration.
 These inertia dynos can’t apply a variable load to the engine and hence it’s difficult or impossible to operate the engine at a fixed rpm.
-Inertia dynos however are cheaper to manufacture and can do an adequate job if you only want to test the engine at full throttle.
+Inertia dynos, however, are cheaper to manufacture and can do an adequate job if you only want to test the engine at full throttle.